West Windsor, Vermont: Demographics

-According to the NY Times, between 2010 and 2020, the town’s population jumped over 20 percent and median single-family home sale prices more than doubled, to $329,750.
+According to the NY Times, between 2010 and 2020, the town's population jumped over 20 percent and median single-family home sale prices more than doubled, to $329,750.

+As of the 2020 U.S. Census, the population of West Windsor, Vermont, was 1,344.
+Recent estimates indicate a modest increase, with the population reaching approximately 1,373 by 2023.
+This growth reflects a 2.2% rise over three years, averaging an annual growth rate of about 0.37%.

 Economy

 In 2010 the Ascutney Mountain Resort closed because of scant snow and mismanagement.
 In 2015, the town bought the failed ski area with the help of nonprofit Trust for Public Land and residents charted a sustainable, volunteer-driven path.